VOL. XCIV, NO. 247

 Frequently Asked Questions

-Which workflows do MarketWatch and The Wall Street Journal (WSJ) both support?
+What's the difference between MarketWatch and The Wall Street Journal (WSJ)?

-Do MarketWatch and The Wall Street Journal (WSJ) require subscriptions?
+How much do MarketWatch and The Wall Street Journal (WSJ) cost?

-How can you access MarketWatch and The Wall Street Journal (WSJ)?
+Should I choose MarketWatch or The Wall Street Journal (WSJ)?

-MarketWatch differentiates itself with Market data hub with stock and market screeners, mutual fund research, fund comparison, and multi-quote lookup tools., Personal watchlists available free with an account; syncs across web and mobile apps with customizable price and news alerts., and Comprehensive event calendars, including U.S. economic releases, corporate earnings, IPO schedules, and options-expiration dates., whereas The Wall Street Journal (WSJ) stands out for Comprehensive business and markets reporting, plus a Market Data Center spanning indexes, stocks, bonds, commodities, currencies, and mutual funds., Built-in calendars, including a downloadable U.S. economic calendar and an earnings calendar within Market Data., and Market lists and stats such as 52-week highs/lows, analyst upgrades/downgrades, and dividend pages..
+Choose MarketWatch if you need Market data hub with stock and market screeners, mutual fund research, fund comparison, and multi-quote lookup tools., and Personal watchlists available free with an account; syncs across web and mobile apps with customizable price and news alerts..
+Go with The Wall Street Journal (WSJ) if Comprehensive business and markets reporting, plus a Market Data Center spanning indexes, stocks, bonds, commodities, currencies, and mutual funds., and Built-in calendars, including a downloadable U.S. economic calendar and an earnings calendar within Market Data. better fits how you invest.

 Curation & Accuracy